awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

 +  Retrieve information about CloudWatch alarms\.
 + Publish information to Amazon SNS topics\.

-For AWS Lambda deployments, attach the **AWSCodeDeployRoleForLambdaLimited** policy\.
+For AWS Lambda deployments, if you want to allow publishing to Amazon SNS, attach the **AWSCodeDeployRoleForLambda** policy\.
 It provides the permissions for your service role to:
 +  Read, update, and invoke AWS Lambda functions and aliases\.
 +  Access revision files in Amazon S3 buckets\.
++  Retrieve information about CloudWatch alarms\.
 +  Publish information to Amazon SNS topics\.

+For AWS Lambda deployments, if you want to limit access to Amazon SNS, attach the **AWSCodeDeployRoleForLambdaLimited** policy\.
+It provides the permissions for your service role to:
++  Read, update, and invoke AWS Lambda functions and aliases\.
++  Access revision files in Amazon S3 buckets\.
 +  Retrieve information about CloudWatch alarms\.

 As part of setting up the service role, you also update its trust relationship to specify the endpoints to which you want to grant it access\.